akshayvadher/akshayvadher.github.io/content/posts/why-go/index.md

 If you use Python then you compromise performance, if you use C then you compromise readability.
 But if you chose Go, then you get the best of everything.

-*It is easiest to write clean and performant code with GO*
+*It is easiest to write clean and performant code with GO (and less ways to go wrong)*

 ## Minimal keywords
 Go doesn't have rich set of keywords.